Certificateless cryptography

+History

+The authors, Al-Riyami and Paterson, aimed to address the issue of key custody in the identity-based model, specifically targeting the encryption protocol developed by Boneh and Franklin (2003).
+Their proposed approach, Certificate-Based Public Key Cryptography (CL-PKC), seeks to enhance two existing models.
+Compared to traditional Public Key Cryptography (PKC), CL-PKC simplifies the structure by eliminating the need for digital certificates.
+In contrast to the identity-based model (ID-PKC), it improves security by removing the requirement for key escrow.
+To develop this hybrid model, which lies between identity-based systems and conventional PKC with digital certificates, Al-Riyami and Paterson drew inspiration from Girault’s self-certified public key model (1991) and Boneh and Franklin’s identity-based scheme (2001).

+Key Distribution

 One disadvantage of this is that the identity information no longer forms the entire public key.
 Meaning, the user's public key is not discoverable from only the user's identity string and the KGC's public key.
 Thus, the user's public key must be published or otherwise obtained by other users.
 One advantage of the system, is that it is possible to verify that any such obtained public key belongs to the stated identity string.
 (In other words, the method of distributing the user's public key does not have to be secure.)
 The identity string and the KGC's public key can be used to verify that the obtained public key belongs to the identity string.
 (It can be verified that the obtained public key was generated from the identity string, the KGC's private key and some unknown value).
 Note that multiple public / private key pairs can be generated for any identity string, but attackers would not have access to the KGC's private key in the creation process.

+Encryption and Decryption

 To encrypt a message to another user, three pieces of information are needed: 1) the recipient's public key and 2) identity string, and also 3) the KGC's public information (public key).
 The identity string and the KGC's public key are used to verify that the recipient's public key belongs to the recipient (was generated from the identity string and the KGC's public key).
 To decrypt, a user just needs to use their private key.

+Security

-For tight security, a certificateless system has to prove its security against two types of adversaries.
+For tight security, a certificateless system has to prove its security against two types of adversaries: